25 Best Weekend Getaways in TexasUnited States

 The Gaines, who are Waco locals, gained immense popularity with their HGTV show Fixer Upper and brought some of that fame home to Waco by opening up the Magnolia Market at the Silos in 2015.

-Part store, part bakery, and part event space, the Silos (as they’re known around town) have propelled Waco onto the tourism map, drawing visitors from across the country to the small town of Waco, which has seen a predictable explosion of excellent restaurants and things to do in the surrounding area thanks to the popularity of the Silos.
+Part store, part bakery, and part event space, the Silos (as they’re known around town) have propelled Waco onto the tourism map, drawing visitors from across the country to the small town of Waco.
+The city has seen a predictable explosion of excellent restaurants and things to do in Waco thanks to the popularity of the Silos.

 Home to just 13 official residents, the positively minuscule town of Luckenbach is well-known as a country music hotspot, with a popular dance hall and far more live shows than one would expect from a town of merely 13 people!